 From the analysis of the history evolution of commercial research and market research, we have extracted a semantic evolution of the terminology, in which we observed four stages.
 Obviously, these stages make more sense in the country where the concept of marketing originated and developed.
 At the first stage the terminology appears and the term marketing has no validity.
 In the second stage, known as "transition stage", the concept market is emphasized.
 The third stage, known as "determination stage", involves the differentiation of the terms market and marketing, being the last the most relevant.
-And finally, in the fourth, "reinforcement stage", the terminology adopted must match the current dimensions of the concept of marketing.
-As we observed, these four stages are clearly distinguished in the United States but not in Europe.
+And finally, in the fourth, "reinforcement stage", the terminology adopted must match the current dimensions of the United States but not in Europe.